uc-cdis/planx-bioinfo-tools/submission_tool/README.md

 ### 1. Submission tool:

-This tool helps to submit large metadata TSVs node by node using pagination.
+This tool (see [submitter.py](submitter.py)) helps to submit large metadata TSVs node by node using pagination.
 Arguments:

 * `-f/--file` TSV file for submission in specific node.
 * `-a/--apiurl` URL for data commons where the metadata is submitted.
 E.g. https://niaid.bionimbus.org